 The sacrificial anode, also known as the galvanic anode, sacrifices itself to protect another metal from corrosion.
 It oxidizes in the electrolyte (soil or ocean, for example), generating electrons.
 These electrons flow to the metal being protected, forcing it to become a cathode.
 Moreover, the incoming electrons help restore the protected metal by reducing any oxidized parts and returning them to their original state.
 The electrons cause ferrous ions to revert to solid iron.

-Important Note: It’s super important that the sacrificial material needs to oxidize before the protected material.
-Otherwise, cathodic protection won’t work.
+Important Note: It’s super important that the sacrificial material oxidizes before the protected material does, or the cathodic protection won’t work.

 Method #2: Impressed current protection

-This method is similar to the sacrificial anode method.
-Except, we use an external power source to generate the electric current.
+This method is pretty similar to the sacrificial anode technique, but with a twist: we use an external power source to create the electric current.

-We pump electrons onto the protected metal through an alternate power source.
-For example, using a DC power supply, connect the negative end to the protected metal.
-This makes the protected metal a cathode, thus protecting it from oxidization.
+By pumping electrons onto the protected metal through an alternative power source, like a DC power supply, we make the metal a cathode, keeping it safe from oxidation.